Continuing Nursing Education (CNE) Credit

-A total of one contact hour may be earned as CNE credit for reading “What Nurses Need To Know Regarding Nutritional and Immunobiological Properties of Human Milk” and for completing an online posttest and evaluation.
+A total of 1.4 contact hours may be earned as CNE credit for reading “An Integrative Review of Parent Satisfaction with Care Provided in the Neonatal Intensive Care Unit” and for completing an online posttest and evaluation.

-AWHONN is accredited as a provider of continuing nursing education by the American Nurses Credentialing Center's Commission on Accreditation.
+AWHONN is accredited as a provider of continuing nursing education by the American Nurses Credentialing Center's Commission on Accrditation.

 AWHONN holds a California BRN number, California CNE Provider #CEP580

 The authors and planners for this activity report no conflict of interest or relevant financial relationships.
 The article includes no discussion of off-label drug or device use.
 No commercial support was received for this educational activity.

 - Article first published online: 14 JAN 2013